MockyAbstract/Mocky/README.md

 ## What is mocky?

 Mocky is a simple app which allows to generate custom HTTP responses.
-It's helpful when you have to request a build-in-progress WS, when you want to mock the backend response in a singleapp, or when you want to test your WS client.
+It's helpful when you have to request a build-in-progress WS, when you want to mock the backend response in a single app, or when you want to test your WS client.

-Don't wait for the backend to be ready, generate custom API responses with Mocky and start working on your application straightaway
+Don't wait for the backend to be ready, generate custom API responses with Mocky and start working on your application straight away

 Mocky is a **free** and **unlimited** online service, accessible on **https://www.mocky.io**.
 Read the [FAQ](https://designer.mocky.io/faq) for more information about allowed usage.